 The presiding officer is entitled to participate in the discussion and debate and is entitled to vote on all business before the City Council.
 Because the presiding officer conducts the meeting, it is common courtesy for the chair to take a less active role than other members of the City Council in debates and discussions.
-This practice in no way precludes the presiding officer from participating in the meeting fully and freely.
+This practice in no way precludes the presiding officer from participating in the meeting fully and freely; however the presiding officer should not make a motion unless the remainder of the commission, board or council members fail to make a motion.